• Skip to primary navigation

 • Place the additional ½ cup of chocolate chips on a plate.

-• Press the top of the dough balls into the chips.
-Gently press so the chips stay in the dough.
+Press the top of the dough balls into the chips.
+With your hand, gently press down on the chips so they stick to the dough, but keep the ball shape.

 Video